roc-lang/rbt/docs/adrs/006-jobs.md

 (n.b.
 I'll be using the `execShellScript` helper throughout this document to make the examples a little bit more focused!)

-- [ ] TBD whether it makes sense for rbt to export a small standard library including things like `sh` or `bash`.
-      As of this writing, I'm learning "no".

 ### Environment

 Of course, commands often need environment variables to work properly, so you can specify those: